Skip to main content

 Moderate, consistent exercise has been shown to increase testosterone levels and improve semen parameters.
 Activities like brisk walking, jogging, swimming, and resistance training can lower cortisol, reduce inflammation, and enhance blood flow, creating a pro-fertility systemic environment.
 Conversely, excessive, high-intensity endurance training can become a significant physiological stressor.

-Overtraining can elevate cortisol, increase oxidative stress, and generate excessive heat in the pelvic region, all of which can suppress the HPG axis and negatively impact and quality.
+Overtraining can elevate cortisol, increase oxidative stress, and generate excessive heat in the pelvic region, all of which can suppress the HPG axis and negatively impact sperm production and quality.
 The goal is to use exercise to create balance, not to introduce another source of systemic stress.

 Strategic lifestyle adjustments work to reduce systemic noise, allowing the targeted signals of hormonal therapies to be heard clearly by the body.